quantumcore/maalik/README.md

 Feature | Description
 --------|-------------
 Stealth | Runs in background, Only writes hidden plaintext file to disk.
+Auto Admin | Attempts to become Administrator by impersonating Windows Defender.
 Execute / list / delete files and Browse | Full access to all files.
 Browse the system remotley.
 Windows Defender Exclusions | Add Windows Defender Exclusions.
 Network Pivoting | Forwards a Port to another Host on the network to forward exploit traffic onto it.